THEHANWOLF13/myrepo_mini_project/README.md

-# myrepo_mini_project
-COMP 383 Mini Project
+# myrepo_mini_project COMP 383 Loyola University Chicago

-Hello World
+We are interested in analyzing transcriptomes of Human Herpes Virus 5